Jokemon-coder/Image-Crud-React-Project/README.md

 Many of the Firebase features are in place already and those would include:

-- The ability for a user to login or register using username/email and password
+- The ability for a user to login or register using username/email and password with Firebase authentication, which has custom security rules set in place for writing and reading data
-- The ability to add images with a specific title for them.
+- The ability to add images with a specific title and description for them.
 These posts get their image file sent into Firebase storage while other details as well as the link to the image in storage go into a user specific Firestore document.
-- The ability to view all of your own posts as well as individual ones based on their unique ids and specific paths.
+- The ability to view all of your own posts as well as individual ones based on their unique ids and specific paths, which are fetched from Firestore and displayed to the user.

 Features still missing, but which I will likely implement:
 - The ability to Delete and edit posts.
 - The ability to view posts from other users in the Home page in a large randomly generated gallery.
-- The ability to look at other user profiles in addition to the browser pathing having user ids as identifiers.
+- The ability to look at other user profiles by either finding them through the Home page gallery or searching for them specifically.

 Functionality that exists on the plain demo and will be expanded on in the finished project are: